 - Victoria Park – only on the west side of the park near Lonsdale Avenue and West Keith Road.

 - Waterfront Park – most of the park near Lonsdale Quay, on both the north and south sides of the train tracks (but not at the playground or on the paved walking path areas).

 - Cates Deck – right on the waterfront in front of the Polygon Gallery in Lower Lonsdale.
-(Note: On select Thursdays, Fridays, Saturdays and Sundays in the summer of 2021 there is a beer garden at Cates Deck.
+(Note: On select Thursdays, Fridays, Saturdays and Sundays as of the summer of 2021 there is a beer garden at Cates Deck.
 On those days, when the beer garden is set up, you can only drink alcohol in the area that you purchase from the beer garden.)

 As of the end of July 2021, the only other parks on the North Shore where you can drink alcohol in public are select locations in the District of North Vancouver (listed below) and Millennium Park in West Vancouver.

-Alcohol Friendly Parks in the District of North Vancouver
+Alcohol-Friendly Parks in the District of North Vancouver

 - Eldon Park – a peaceful area between Sunset Boulevard and Ruby Avenue.
 Eldon Park includes a playground and tennis courts.

 - Sowden Park – the field beside MacKay Avenue and West 24th Street that can host baseball games.

 - Carisbrooke Park – a popular place for kids to visit.
 Carisbrooke Park is close to Upper Lonsdale Preschool and has a playground.